Clicky

 What Makes an Internal Comms Campaign Great?

-Before we dive into these fun internal comms campaign ideas, let’s talk a little bit about what makes a comms campaign any good.
+Before diving into these fun internal comms campaign ideas, let’s talk a little about what makes a comms campaign any good.

 At the end of the day, everything we do should come back to whether we’ve achieved our goals.
 A campaign can be crazy creative and it doesn’t really matter if it doesn’t move the needle.
 So, really consider what it is you’re trying to achieve when you put together your internal comms campaign strategy.